AR-REV Art and Design Student Portfolio ReviewCredits: None

 Course Type(s): CORTP, IM

 Students learn how to make interfaces for smart phones and tablets to create interactive audio and video.
-In addition, students produce creative projects using data mapping, generative art and work collaboratively on a site-specific media project.
+In addition, students will produce creative projects using data mapping, generative art and work collaboratively on a site-specific media project.
 Also listed as CO-404.

 AR-408 Senior Year Experience: Client/ThesisCredits: 3